krishkhimasia/Systems_Prog_Lab_Spr_23/Common UNIX Commands Ex/soln.md

     a) pwd : Prints current working directory.

     b) chmod -R : chmod changes file mode bits.
-If you use chmod on a directory, it changes permissions for thet directory, but the permissions for its contents remain unaffected.
+If you use chmod on a directory, it changes permissions for that directory, but the permissions for its contents remain unaffected.
 Using chmod -R will recursively change the permissions of the contents of the directory as well.

     c) chown : Changes owner of file/directory.